apache/kylin/website/_dev/howto_release.md

 Apache Kylin lets you query big Hive tables at sub-second latency in 3 simple steps:
 1. Identify a set of Hive tables in star schema.
-2. Build a cube from the Hive tables in an offline batch process.
+2. Build Cube from the Hive tables in an offline batch process (MR or Spark).
-3. Query the Hive tables using SQL and get results in sub-seconds, via Rest API, ODBC, or JDBC.
+3. Query the tables with ANSI-SQL and get results in sub-seconds to seconds, via ODBC, JDBC or RESTful API.

 Thanks everyone who have contributed to the 1.5.2.1 release.